nlkkumar/vehicle-class-yolov4/README.md

 # vehicle-class-yolov4
-This application is to deploy model to Heroku.
+This application is used to classify the Vehicles on Indian Highways.
+It's deployed in cloud using Heroku and Web Interface is developed using Streamlit framework.